Bouvet Island: Recent history

 Krill fishing in the Southern Ocean is subject to the Convention for the Conservation of Antarctic Marine Living Resources, which defines maximum catch quotas for a sustainable exploitation of Antarctic krill.
 Surveys conducted in 2000 showed high concentration of krill around Bouvetøya.
 In 2004, Aker BioMarine was awarded a concession to fish krill, and additional quotas were awarded from 2008 for a total catch of 620000 t.
 There is a controversy as to whether the fisheries are sustainable, particularly in relation to krill being important food for whales.
 In 2009, Norway filed with the UN Commission on the Limits of the Continental Shelf to extend the outer limit of the continental shelf past 200 nmi surrounding the island.

-The Hanse Explorer expedition ship visited Bouvet Island on 20 and 21 February 2012 as part of "Expédition pour le Futur".
+The expedition ship Hanse Explorer visited Bouvet Island on 20 and 21 February 2012 as part of "Expédition pour le Futur".
 The expedition's goal was to land and climb the highest point on the island.

 Bouvet Island is assigned the amateur radio callsign prefix 3Y0, and several amateur radio DX-peditions have been conducted to the island.
 The 3Y0J DX-pedition to Bouvet Island took place between January and February 2023, but had to be reduced in scope and eventually cut short due to bad and worsening weather conditions.

+Norvegia Station

+Since the 1970s, the island has been visited frequently by Norwegian Antarctic expeditions.
+In 1977, a temporary five-man station and an automated weather station were constructed and staffed for two months in 1978 and 1979.

+In March 1985, a Norwegian expedition experienced sufficiently clear weather to allow the entire island to be photographed from the air, resulting in the first accurate map of the whole island, 247 years after its discovery.

+The Norwegian Polar Institute established a 36 m2 research station, made of shipping containers, at Nyrøysa in 1996.
+On 23 February 2006, the island experienced a magnitude 6.2 earthquake whose epicentre was about 100 km away, weakening the station's foundation and causing it to be blown to sea during a winter storm.

+In December 2012, a new research station was sent by ship from Tromsø in Norway, via Cape Town, to Bouvet.

+The robust and technically advanced station was assembled in Nyrøysa, on the north-western part of the island, the only place wide enough to land by helicopter.
+The elevated station is formed by three modules placed on a steel platform fixed into a concrete base.
+It can accommodate six people for periods of two to four months, and it is designed and equipped to resist rough weather conditions.
+The energy is supplied by wind power, which makes it easier to operate the equipment during the long periods when the station is uninhabited.
+The base is equipped with an automated meteorological station that sends data via satellite throughout the year.